AymanXOD/AymanXOD/README.md

 * 🧠  I'm learning Python, HTML.....
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I love watching movies and making webs.
+* 🖥️  Also you can see more projects on Replit[https://replit.com/@AymanXD]

 ### Skills